-A read-write system requires approximately two 3390-3s, or about 4.5GB.
-A read-only system requires 1669 cylinders, or about 1.1GB.
+A read-write system requires approximately 4.5GB.
+A read-only system requires about 1.1GB.

 Section 4: Planning the Linux memory footprint

 The size the DCSS swap space and file systems must be chosen.
 DCSS ranges are expressed as the hexadecimal (base 16) number of 4KB (212) pages.
 To do hexadecimal math, sometimes a cheat sheet is helpful: